 What should I pack for one week in Morocco?

-A Morocco one week packing list shouldn’t look too different to your usual wardrobe although you might want to consider covering up your shoulders and legs – Morocco is a conservative country although dress codes aren’t enforced.
+Your one week packing list shouldn’t look too different to your usual wardrobe although you might want to consider what to wear when visiting Morocco, given it is a conservative country.
+We’d definitely suggest that you look to cover your shoulders and legs – although dress codes aren’t enforced.
 That said, there are a few key essentials to keep in mind:

 - Sandals – you’ll definitely want comfy sandals for strolling the streets